-Reinforcing the Corporate Foundation That Underpins Our Key Initiatives

-Establishing a solid organizational foundation is key to flexibly resolving social issues, which are becoming more complex and diverse.
-To that end, DENSO is taking steps to minimize risks and establish workplaces where employees can demonstrate their capabilities.
-Through such efforts.
-DENSO is supporting the creation of new value
+Reinforcing the Corporate Foundation That Underpins Our Key Initiatives rganizational foundation is key to flexibly resolving social issues, which are olex and diverse.
+To that end, DENSO is taking steps to minimize risks and where employees can demonstrate their capabilities.
+Through such efforts, the creation of new value.